Why Brands Should Lean into Partnership Marketing Given Market Inflation

 Here are three reasons brands should be leaning into partnership marketing now more than ever before:

-1. Low global consumer sentiment affecting consumer behaviour
+1. Low global consumer sentiment affecting consumer behavior

 According to the Morning Consult’s U.S. Economic outlook report, global consumer sentiment fell 1.6% in April, which is now 12.6% lower, relative to pre-pandemic levels.
 This is related to inflation and the supply chain issues as consumers are still not 100% sure if they will get their products on time, and the fact they are paying more for products and goods now than they were a year ago.
 Consumers now are going through extra lengths to look for the best price for specific products.

-With partnership marketing, deal and voucher partners can drive traffic to your top products and promotions to ensure consumers not only see the promotion, but are effectively engaged.
-Consumers are leveraging deal and voucher partners more than ever before, and according to eMarketer, U.S. adult digital voucher users will grow to 67% by 2023.
+With partnership marketing, deal and coupon partners can drive traffic to your top products and promotions to ensure consumers not only see the promotion, but are effectively engaged.
+Consumers are leveraging deal and coupon partners more than ever before, and according to eMarketer, U.S. adult digital coupon users will grow to 67% by 2023.

 2. High marketing costs out of line with brand margin goals